Skip to main content

 Viewing available attributes

-There are 2 categories of attributes: Built-in and Custom.
+There are two categories of attributes: Built-in and Custom.
 The way you use them in your payload depends on their category.

 Using a custom attribute